 “After I returned to England from my American tour, I couldn’t stop thinking about Hitty.
 Since you liked her story so much, I knew a doll would be the perfect birthday present for you.

 “Oh yes, she does!” she agreed.
-Mekitty stroked my light brown hair carved in a style similar to her own, drawn back from the forehead and secured with a narrow ribbon.
-My eyes were painted blue, the same color as hers.
+Mekitty stroked my dark blonde hair carved in a style similar to her own, drawn back from the forehead and secured with a narrow ribbon.
+My eyes were painted blue, and I had blue boots, the same color as Mekitty’s dear little leather ones.

 “Naturally, I insisted that she be carved from ‘Proper English Oak’ which will make her a sturdy companion for you.
 Your Aunt Georgy made all her clothing, and now she is ready for adventures.
 I have a feeling this doll has an adventurous spirit, just like you, Mekitty.”